 Noticing that your gums bleed when you brush or floss can be alarming.
 What are the possible causes of bleeding gums?
 There are different reasons that gums may start to bleed during brushing, some are temporary and some are of more concern.
-If you are worried about your oral health, then make an appointment with your dentist.
+If you are worried about your oral health, it is always advised to make an appointment with your dentist.

 New Flossing Routine